 Q. Can I be a pharmacy shared mailbox owner for more than one pharmacy?

 Yes.
 An individual can be appointed as the pharmacy shared mailbox owner for all the pharmacies that a contractor owns or a pharmacy shared mailbox owner can be appointed for each individual pharmacy.
-It would be up to the individual contractor to decide on the approach to take.
+It is up to the individual contractor to decide on the approach to take.

 Q. What is the role of the pharmacy shared mailbox owner?

-The pharmacy shared mailbox owner will have the responsibility of managing the shared pharmacy NHSmail account, authenticating personal NHSmail accounts and linking or deleting NHSmail accounts to the shared pharmacy NHSmail account.
+The pharmacy shared mailbox owner has the responsibility of managing the shared pharmacy NHSmail account, authenticating personal NHSmail accounts and linking them to the shared pharmacy NHSmail account or deleting the links.